 - If there is an attack, leave the affected area immediately if it is safe to do so.

-Pickpocketing is common around Amsterdam's main tourist attractions, in restaurants and tourist accommodation, on public transport and at transport hubs.
-There are frequent reports of bag snatching on trains and trams, including those that operate through Schiphol Airport.
-Mobile devices are an attractive target for thieves operating on public transport systems.
+Pickpocketing occurs frequently around Amsterdam's main tourist attractions, in restaurants and tourist accommodation, on public transport and at transport hubs.
+Bag snatching often happens on trains and trams, including those operating through Schiphol Airport.
+Mobile devices are an attractive target for thieves on public transport systems.

 Thieves sometimes operate in pairs, with one attempting to distract you while the other steals your possessions.
-People using automatic teller machines (ATMs) around nightclubs and bars are frequent targets.
+Automatic teller machines (ATMs) around nightclubs and bars are frequent targets.

-There are reports of thieves posing as plain clothes policemen.
-The thieves ask to inspect currency and credit cards looking for counterfeits.
+Thieves can pose as plain clothes police officers.
+The thieves ask to check money and credit cards looking for counterfeits.
 Tourists handing over money have been robbed.

 Theft from hostels and other budget accommodation also occurs.